8 Reasons Great Arithmetic Skills Are Key For KS2 SATs – Free Arithmetic Practice Resource!

 Of course, there is no ‘best’ way in Maths.
-Yet, understanding the ways that Maths is connected and having true fluency in arithmetic helps children to understand and approach almost any problem.
+Yet, understanding the ways that Maths is connected and having true fluency in arithmetic helps children to understand and approach almost any problem.=

-In Key Stage 2 SATs, the Arithmetic Paper accounts for 36% of a child’s overall KS2 Maths SATs raw score, that’s 40 out of 110 marks!
+In the Key Stage 2 SATs, the Year 6 Arithmetic test accounts for 36% of a child’s overall KS2 Maths SATs raw score.
+That’s 40 out of 110 marks!